Hit Me Anyone One More Time

-Hit Me Anyone One More Time (記憶にございません!, Kioku ni Gozaimasen) is a 2019 Japanese political and comedy film directed by Kōki Mitani.
+Hit Me Anyone One More Time (記憶にございません!, Kioku ni Gozaimasen) is a 2019 Japanese political comedy film directed by Kōki Mitani.
 It stars Kiichi Nakai.
 Mitani wrote a script for a similar political drama series Sōrito Yobanaide aired on Fuji TV in 1997.

 The film was adapted into a stage musical by the Takarazuka Revue Star Troupe, starring Makoto Rei and Hitomi Maisora.
 It premiered at the Takarazuka Grand Theater on August 17, 2024.

 Plot

 The main character of the film is the prime minister, who is hated by the people as he is a corrupt politician.
 One day, a stone thrown by a man who hates Prime Minister Keisuke Kuroda hits Kuroda's head, causing memory loss; he wakes up in a hospital.
 He watches TV and is surprised to find out that he is the prime minister hated by people.